 Have you thought much about fluoride?
 This lovely product is added to many water supplies and toothpaste.
 Dentists supposedly say it prevents tooth decay.
 When I discovered this product has been banned from adding to water in Sweden, Norway, Denmark, Germany, Italy, Belgium, Austria, France and The Netherlands, I questioned why it is still being promoted as a healthy product here in the States.

-Andreas Schuld describes fluoride as follows in an article on the Weston Price Foundation:
+Andreas Schuld describes fluoride as follows in an

 “Fluoride is any combination of elements containing the fluoride ion.
 In its elemental form, fluorine is a pale yellow, highly toxic and corrosive gas.
 In nature, fluorine is found combined with minerals as fluorides.
 It is the most chemically active nonmetallic element of all the elements and also has the most reactive electro-negative ion.
 Because of this extreme reactivity, fluorine is never found in nature as an uncombined element.”